Dear friends of the STOLPERSTEINE,

 - Contact us

-Before a STOLPERSTEIN can be laid, permission must be obtained from the local authorities.
-In Germany, please request a "Genehmigung für das Verlegen von STOLPERSTEINEN im öffentlichen Raum" ("Authorization for laying a STOLPERSTEIN in the public realm").
-Outside of Germany, please contact the mayor or the local authorities and request permission - the success will vary according to the country, sometimes it will be a painstaking process, sometimes be warned that there might not be an answer.
+Before a STOLPERSTEIN can be installed, permission must be granted by the local authorities.
+In Germany, please request a "Genehmigung für das Verlegen von STOLPERSTEINEN im öffentlichen Raum" ("Authorization for laying STOLPERSTEINE in the public realm”) if permission has not already been obtained.
+Outside of Germany, please contact the mayor or the local authorities and request permission if you do not already have it – success will vary according to the country, sometimes it will be a painstaking process, sometimes please be warned that there might not be an answer.
+Please note that the STOLPERSTEIN team is not responsible for requesting permission – we have found that it is more likely to be granted if the request comes from a third party (for example, a survivor, the descendant of a victim or an association).

-Furthermore, we insist that everything be done to find and inform any living descendants or relatives before a STOLPERSTEIN is laid.
+Furthermore, we insist that EVERYTHING be done to find and inform any living descendants or relatives before a STOLPERSTEIN is installed.
 They might well want to attend a STOLPERSTEIN ceremony.
-Alternatively, they might not want a STOLPERSTEIN, in which case none should be placed for their relatives.
+Alternatively, they might not want a STOLPERSTEIN, in which case none should be placed for their relatives (please do not go against the wish of relatives).
+These days, one can glean important information in the social media or using other online tools.
+There is also much information to be obtained from Yad Vashem and local and international archives.
+Please go to the Downloads section of our website for more information on how to find relatives.

-In Germany, the laying of STOLPERSTEINE is often organized by local associations.
-We ask them not to request family members of victims to pay for the laying of STOLPERSTEINE.
+In Germany, the laying of STOLPERSTEINE is often organized by local associations (please contact them to see if permission is necessary).
+We ask associations not to request family members of victims to pay for the laying of STOLPERSTEINE.
 If at all possible, the costs should be covered by other sponsors.
-If family members insist on paying, nothing can be done against this.
+If family members insist on paying, nothing can be done and this is fine.
 Unfortunately, outside of Germany there are not always the same sponsors and, therefore, it is currently usually the case that costs are covered by those who request STOLPERSTEINE even if these are the family members themselves.

 If possible, we encourage involving school children in the process of laying STOLPERSTEINE and carrying out research.
 Experience shows that there is great interest among young people.

-NB: STOLPERSTEINE are not only placed for people who died, but also for “survivors”.
+NB: STOLPERSTEINE are not only placed for people who were murdered, but also for “survivors”.
 For example, in front of a house in Amsterdam, a STOLPERSTEIN might be placed for a woman who survived Auschwitz alongside two STOLPERSTEINE for her parents who did not.
 This “reunites” families.
-Stolpersteine can also be placed for people who were able to escape to Palestine or South America for example, or for survivors of concentration camps.
+Stolpersteine can also be placed for people who were able to escape to Palestine or South America or survivors of concentration camps.
 The project also commemorates those who were forced by the circumstances to commit suicide.

 Sources of information for research about inscriptions or addresses: